qqsha37/CynthonixDiagram/README.md

 npm run console

 Commands:
-do 1: Bar chart
+do 1: Bar chart;
-do 2: Pie chart
+do 2: Pie chart;
-do 3: Line chart
+do 3: Line chart;
-add 100-Name: Add/update record, add 500-Sales
+add 100-Name: Add/update record, add 500-Sales;
-del Name: Delete record, del Sales
+del Name: Delete record, del Sales;
-list: Show all records
+list: Show all records;
-clear: Clear all data
+clear: Clear all data;
-help: Show help
+help: Show help;
-exit: Exit
+exit: Exit;

 To change colors In main.jsx, find the colors array and change it to rgba.
 To change the size In main.jsx, change the container styles.